 People often say that holidays lose their magic as we get older.
 While some credit is knowing what’s behind the scenes of all that magic (i.e., we become Santa and lose that sense of wonder), I often think we feel this way because of heightened family tensions.
 I grew up in a family that spent time together during the holidays—no matter what.
 It did not matter if there was family turmoil or stress; we were still together.
 That anger and hurt were palpable as a child.
 Noting those awkward silences into my teenage years had me wanting to do things differently as an adult.

-Now that I have a daughter, though, I am at a crossroads between wanting her to see her family and spending Christmas at home: away from the judgment, questioning, and old wounds reopening.
-If I have any hope to survive the holidays with my family and sanity intact, I’ve had to become creative.
+Now that I have a daughter, I am at a crossroads between wanting her to see her family and spending Christmas at home: away from the judgment, questioning, and old wounds reopening.
+I’ve had to become creative to survive the holidays with my family and keep my sanity intact.

-How to Deal with Difficult Family at the Holidays
+How to Deal With Difficult Family During the Holidays

 Create Opportunities to Get Some Space

-Finding space in the hustle and bustle of gathering family at the holidays can be difficult if you come in from out of town.
+Finding space in the hustle and bustle of gathering family during the holidays can be difficult if you come in from out of town.
 There are always opportunities, though: be the one who volunteers to go to the grocery store if there’s a last-minute ingredient left off the list.
-Bonus points if that grocery store happens to be next to a coffee shop, liquor store, or other places of refuge that extends your foray into the wilds of holiday shoppers instead of going back to the ones who make you want to drink in the first place.
+Bonus points if that grocery store happens to be next to a coffee shop, liquor store, or other places of refuge that extends your foray into the wilds of holiday shoppers instead of returning to the ones who make you want to drink in the first place.
 Absence makes the heart grow fonder.
-After all: if you feel yourself becoming overwhelmed or bothered with family at the holidays, that’s the ideal time to head out and give everyone a moment to calm down and process their emotions.
+After all: if you feel overwhelmed or bothered with family during the holidays, that’s the ideal time to head out and give everyone a moment to calm down and process their emotions.

 What About Their Point of View?